-G20 GDP growth steady at 0.9% in the fourth quarter of 2014
+G20 GDP growth accelerates to 0.9% in second quarter of 2017

 Looking for GDP?
 Or for GDP per capita, investment, national disposable income, households consumption, households assets, government expenditure, government debt, government deficit?
 Consult the OECD National Accounts.